 This peer-to-peer learning experience is an opportunity to engage in creative conversations with fellow attendees who are passionate about the same issues and topics as you.
 Expert facilitators support small group discussions that explore a dedicated topic for each group.

 Grab a seat and get ready to learn at this conference launching event that features an eclectic array of topics from passionate industry players.
-Each multifamily geek, technician or innovator hops up on the soapbox, armed with 20 slides that advance automatically every 20 seconds, getting to the point, fast!
+Each rental housing geek, technician or innovator hops up on the soapbox, armed with 20 slides that advance automatically every 20 seconds, getting to the point, fast!
 Join us for some humor, entertainment and passionate storytelling.

 Choose from thirty sessions taking place in a dedicated space in the NAA Exposition.
 As the name suggests, these are express, 30-minute interactive sessions that include live demonstrations, hands-on instruction and education, Q&A, and story-telling.